serghiou/download-pmc/README.md

 ## To download all XML and TXT files

-These files contain the extracted abstract, full text, tables and references from each article.
+These files contain the extracted abstract, full text, tables and references for each article.
 They are available in either .xml or .txt format.

 To download manually, go to ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/ and download your collections of interest.
 Then, run the following in your terminal to decompress the files you downloaded into a folder called "data".

 ```
 mkdir data
 tar -xvf non_comm_use.0-9A-B.txt.tar.gz -C data
 ```

-To download all data in .xml and have them extracted automatically run the shell script provided on this repository within the directory (i.e. folder) you'd like to save these data.
+To download automatically in .xml, run the following shell script provided on this repository in your terminal within the directory (i.e. folder) you'd like to save these data.

 ```
 sh pmc_download.sh